 Once everything has cooled down, spread goat cheese mixture evenly onto the puff pastry, place asparagus on it and top off with the rest of the chopped mint.

 Bon appétit from the Mirabeau kitchen and we hope you enjoy this perfect recipe for a warm summer’s day.
-Oh and feel free to treat yourself to a nicely chilled glass of Rosé or White.
+Oh and feel free to treat yourself to a nicely chilled glass of Rosé.